 SUBSECTION 225.A.
+Delete reference to "life", to read:

 225.a.
 Any ordinary, associate or affiliate member of a Tuberculous Veterans Section branch may become an ordinary, associate or affiliate member of any branch of the Legion upon presentation of his membership card and payment of branch dues less per capita tax.